chaozznl/BriaContacts/README.md

 *Example: BriaImportContacts.exe https://example.com/folder/contacts.xml*

 # How it works
-The Python script will read the contents of an XML file from a URl (parameter) and import it into the contact list of the local Bria user.
+The Python script will read the contents of an XML file from a URL (parameter) and import it into the contact list of the local Bria user.

 The script also changes two settings in the **user.config** file:
 - **ContactPanelShowGroups** is set to *False*